ronen567/just-the-docs/docs/blog-page-lnear-prediction.md

 The cost, denoted by $$J(w,b)$$ is presented in Eq.
 3, where the cost function is chosen to be the some of squared distances between the line and data points, aka squared errors.

 Eq.
-3: Cost function -Squared Errors
+4: Cost function -Squared Errors

 $$J(w,b)=\frac{1}{m}\sum_{i=1}^{m}(\hat{y}^i-y^i)^2$$

 BTW, optionally other cost functions could be chosen, e.g.

+Eq.
+5: Cost function -Abs Errors
 $$J(w,b)=\frac{1}{m}\sum_{i=1}^{m}\left | \hat{y}^i-y^i \right |$$

 But by summing the quadric errors, the cost increases more, the larger error is.

-In  our reduced dimensions case, the is as a quadratic equation with 2 unknown parameters: \[b\] and \[Jw_1\]:
+Let's substutute  \hat{y}^i by b^i+w_1x^i in Eq.
+4, and get Eq.
+6:

 Eq.
 6:
 $$J(w,b)=\frac{1}{m}\sum_{i=1}^{m}(b^i+w_1x^i-y^i)^2$$